Jerry Jarvis, former National Leader of the Transcendental Meditation movement in the United States, unexpectedly passed away on March 14, 2018.

 While in the TM movement, my conscience would not let me do some things that Maharishi and the movement wanted such as moving to Fairfield, Iowa and setting up demonstrations of the TM-Siddhi of levitation.

-Seemingly Jerry Jarvis like many others who went all out for enlightenment and spiritual growth neglected to plan and act for their own financial security.
+Seemingly Jerry Jarvis (like many others who went all out for enlightenment and spiritual growth) neglected to plan and act for their own financial security and practicalities.

 Eventually I came around to seeing many faults in Maharishi, TM, and the TM organization.
 I am no longer loyal, but I still have friendly feelings for Jerry Jarvis and others in the TM movement.